craigsapp/beethoven-piano-sonatas/README.md

 makefile to list commands that can be run with the makefile.

 If the command ```which make``` reports that the make command cannot be found, then you must install it.
-In linux, this comamnd might install it:
+In linux, this command might install it:
 ```bash
    sudo apt-get install build-essential